-In a motorcycle accident, the rider may suffer injury or death.
+In a riding accident, the rider may suffer injury or death.
 Helmets on the market today offer varying degrees of protection, but the consumer has little basis for judging the relative effectiveness of a given model.
-This Standard presents rational methods for identifying those helmet models which definitely meet specified standards for impact (crash) protection and retention system strength and, afterwards, identifying those which definitely have ceased to meet those standards.
+This Standard presents a rational means for differentiating between helmets which meet specified standards for impact protection and retention system effectiveness and those which do not.

-The Snell Foundation urges that protective helmets be required for all individuals participating in supervised racing events and encourages the general public to wear helmets which meet appropriate performance standards1.
+The Snell Foundation urges that protective helmets be required for all individuals participating in supervised equestrian events and encourages the riding public in general to wear helmets which meet appropriate performance standards1.

-This 2015 Standard establishes performance characteristics suitable for motorcycling and for use with other open motorized vehicles in which the driver and passengers may not be enclosed such as boats, motorized carts, all-terrain vehicles and snowmobiles.
+This 2016 Standard establishes performance characteristics suitable for horseback riding.
 This Standard does not establish construction and material specifications.
 The Foundation does not recommend specific materials or designs.
-Manufacturers voluntarily submit helmets to be tested to this Standard and if the submitted helmets pass, a certification is issued.
+Manufacturers submit helmets to be tested under this Standard and if the submitted helmets pass, a certification is issued.